 Summary:

 The Fremont Public Schools district in Nebraska is home to two middle schools: Fremont Middle School and Johnson Crossing Academic Center (5-6).
-Both schools serve a diverse student population, with a significant Hispanic enrollment of over 40%.
-However, the academic performance at these schools lags behind state averages, with test scores consistently falling short in key subjects like English Language Arts and Mathematics.
+While both schools serve a significant population of economically disadvantaged students, their academic performance appears to be below the state average on various metrics.

 Thank you for your feedback!